 There are approximately 200M Chinese between 15 and 24 years of age.
+These are the millennials everyone is talking about.
+They are about 15% of the population and they are changing pretty much everything in consumer China.

-They are about 15% of the population and have, by and large, been raised in abundance.
+Probably the defining aspect of this group is that they have, by and large, been raised in abundance.
 Unlike previous generations, most have no memory of hunger or extreme hardship.
 They have mostly grown up in modern apartments with modern conveniences.
-They are a very different and pretty awesome group.
-Here are three ways they are different:

-1. They are more brand loyal than other middle class Chinese consumers.
-They are also more interested in trying new products.
+1. They are more brand loyal than other Chinese consumers.

 2. They are more emotional (in terms of buying) and less concerned with being frugal.
-If you are focused on up-trading consumers, this is your group.

 3. They are really confident about their own financial futures.

 Thanks for reading.
 Jeff

-Thanks for reading.
-My writing (and speaking) are on how rising Chinese consumers are changing the world. (#ConsumerChina).
+I write (and speak) about how rising Chinese consumers are disrupting global markets. (#ConsumerChina).
 This also includes work on:

 - “China 2025″ – what a region transformed by Chinese consumers, companies and capital is going to look like. (#China2025)